wbbradley/ace/README.md

 Zion contains elements from ML's type system.
 Zion is strict, not lazy.
 It is compiled down to machine code using LLVM.
 Memory is managed using an extremely simplistic reference counting scheme.
-All data is immutable, therefore cycles are impossible, which eliminates the need for generational mark and sweep or "stop the world" garbage collection.
+Because all data is immutable, cycles are impossible.
+This eliminates the need for generational mark and sweep or "stop the world" garbage collection.
+Reference counting is deterministic.

 ### TODO
 - [ ] discuss function overrides.